 Consolidation could help.

-We often find clients have moved jobs several times during their careers leaving behind pension funds they consider frozen.
+We often find clients have moved jobs several times during their careers leaving behind pension funds they consider frozen (paid up).
 The best course of action will depend on what kinds of pension you have, with which providers and how long you have until you retire.
 Depending on individual pension performance and fees consolidating several pensions can make a significant difference to your final fund.
 It can also make management of your pension fund significantly easier with only a single provider to consider.

-There are many pension problems that can occur and the above only covers some of the most common issues.
+There are many pension plan problems that can occur and the above only covers some of the most common issues.
 Armed with policy documentation and the time to work through the issues most problems can be addressed but mistakes can be costly.
 You may wish to address the issues yourself but a better alternative can be to employ the services of an Independent Financial Adviser offering a free pension review.

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.